ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

         accept = application/alto-error+json,
                       application/merge-patch+json
 ~~~~
-{: #fig-push-3 artwork-align="center" title="Another Example of PUSH_PROMISE Frame with a Pushed Update from 105 to 106"}
+{: #fig-push-3 artwork-align="left" title="Another Example of PUSH_PROMISE Frame with a Pushed Update from 105 to 106"}

 Then, the content of the pushed update (an incremental update as a JSON merge
 patch) is delivered through stream 6, as announced in the PUSH_PROMISE frame.